wayfair/vsm-ios/Sources/VSM/Documentation.docc/Reference/ViewCommunication.md

-# Communicating Between Views - VSM Reference
+# Communicating Between Views

-A quick guide on how to facilitate communication between views
+A quick guide on how to facilitate communication between Views in VSM

 ## Overview